Recipe by Mary Ellen

 Sort stores by

 Save money at local stores when ingredients are on sale!

 2 (5 ounce) cans

 For a high fiber snack, use Fiber One cereal instead, it looks just like Chow Mein Noodles, and covered with chocolate you can't tell the difference.

 Was so excited to try out this recipe.
-The butterscotch was so overpowering you couldn't taste anything else.
-Sadly I ended up throwing out most of them as my family wouldn't eat them.
+The butterscotch was so overpowering I couldn't taste anything else.
+No one in my family cared for them.

 I've been making a cookie like this for years and called it "Scotch Crunchies".
 My recipe has one cup of cashews instead of 1/2 cup, but I've also noticed you can adjust this recipe to your tastes.

 I made these last December (2001) and brought them to work as a snack.
 There were a hit.
 A friend asked for the recipe to make them with his daugther for Christams.
 Tip: Once you put everything together, stir quickly because it will stiffen up really quick.--sk